OBSL vs Cube¶

 They could coexist¶

-A workable hybrid: use Cube as the production query gateway with pre-aggregations and a SQL API for BI tools, and OBSL as a complementary modeling/governance surface (RDF graph, OSI export, richer topology modeling) that you can keep authoritative and mirror into Cube definitions.
-Two semantic surfaces is operationally heavier, but it's defensible if you need both Cube's caching and OBSL's modeling primitives.
+A workable hybrid: use Cube as the production query gateway with pre-aggregations and a SQL API for BI tools, and OBSL as a complementary modeling/governance surface (RDF graph, OSI export, richer topology modeling, result cache based on freshness inheritance for agent workloads) that you can keep authoritative and mirror into Cube definitions.
+Two semantic surfaces is operationally heavier, but it's defensible if you need both Cube's pre-aggs and OBSL's modeling primitives.

 12. Gap analysis¶